Polirecyliente/SGConocimiento/Math/Geometry_basics__Geometry__CK12/Ch02_Logic_for_geometric_proofs.md

 >
 > The numbers $2$, $4$, $6$, $8$... form a pattern, in this pattern, the next numbers are most likely $10$, $12$, $14$, etcetera.

-A number pattern may be represented as an equation in two variables, one variable for position or term in the pattern (first, second, third, etcetera), and one variable for the value of the pattern in that position or term.
+A number pattern may be represented as an equation in two variables, one variable for the position or term in the pattern (first, second, third, etcetera), and one variable for the value of the pattern in that position or term.

 > Example of the equation of a number pattern
 >